|Table of Contents||>>||All things are Lawful for me|

 One of the roles of God's love-letter to us, the Bible, is to teach us what sin is, and that sin has consequences.
 It affects us, and our relationships with God and one another.
 The Torah teaches that restoration requires an atonement (the placing of my sin onto the sacrifice, and receiving its purity and innocence in exchange).
 The process is: confession, atonement, and restoration.

 So "All things are Lawful" does not mean, "Everything is approved of," or even, "Everything is allowed."
 It means, "All things are being done Lawfully."
-Each time Yeshua carries my sin instead of me, he does so as foreshadowed by Torah.
+Each time Yeshua carries my sin instead of me, he does so as the perfect lamb, foreshadowed by Torah.

-(And of course, always remember: To obey is better than sacrifice!
+(And please Father, may I always remember: To obey is better than sacrifice.
 1 Sam 15:22.)

 |Back to index